 Recent iwi based research by Macfarlane, Webber, Cookson-Cox & McRae (2014) found that high-achieving Māori learners displayed the following characteristics.
 They:

-The diverse Pasifika population in New Zealand continues to grow and kura/school/ECE settings/Kāhui Ako need to ensure they have a culturally responsive learning environment that recognises and develops culturally specific giftedness and talent.
+The diverse Pasifika population in New Zealand continues to grow and kura/school/ECE settings/Kāhui Ako need to ensure they have a culturally responsive learning environment that recognises and develops culturally specific giftedness.
 It is important to connect and respond to the identities, languages and cultures of each Pasifika group in kura/schools/ECE settings/Kāhui Ako.
 Values such as respect, service, leadership, family, belonging and relationships are important within Pasifika cultures and underpin the qualities and abilities valued by Pasifika communities.